 This course utilizes Canvas.
-Students can log in by going to https://deanza.instructure.com and using your My Portal credentials.
+Students can log through My Portal.
 Please note that you will be unable to log into our classroom until the Saturday before our first day of class.
 Additional instructions and assistance can be found on the Online Education website.